What Kind of Napkins Are Best for Weddings?

 Polyester napkins are also an affordable choice for your special day.
 They're pretty sleek but less luxurious than linen.

-However, if you’re mindful of the environment, you'll want to steer clear of polyester napkins.
+However, considering their environmental impact, you'll want to steer clear of polyester napkins.
 Polyester is made of plastic and hence is not biodegradable.
 In landfills, this material can release humongous amounts of toxic materials into the environment.

 Satin